“The customer is always right”, right?

 Director of Media Delivery at Three Ships

 Being customer-centric has a very simple reason other than the fact that the customer is the one who actually pays for your products or services.
-The reason is that if you provide an excellent What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… with a customer-centric mindset, your customers will turn into your brand advocates.
+The reason is that if you provide an excellent customer experience with a customer-centric mindset, your customers will turn into your brand advocates.
 In other words, your customers will help you improve your business in significant ways such as:

 - Helping promote your business by passing it down by word of mouth